Spousal bypass trust

 We have decades of experience in advising clients on pension and estate planning matters and encourage you to speak to a financial adviser before you undertake any planning of this type.

-Note: The Financial Conduct Authority does not regulate trusts, tax advice or estate planning.
+Note: The Financial Conduct Authority does not regulate estate planning, tax advice, wills or trusts.

 - Your pension funds are normally free of inheritance tax – there are certain actions that can cause inheritance tax to be payable if they occur when you’re in ill-health and you die within the following two years – these actions include transferring your pension fund from one pension to another, assigning death benefits into trust and substantially increasing pension contributions.